aisingapore/TagUI/README.md

 ### R INTEGRATION
 TagUI has built-in integration with R - an open-source software environment for statistical computing and graphics.
 R can be used for big data and machine learning.
 The r step can be used to run commands in R and retrieve the output of those commands.
 To use R integration in TagUI, first [download R software for your OS](https://www.r-project.org/).

 In your automation flow, use the r step followed by the R commands to be executed, separated by `;`.
 You can then use the `cat()` command in R to output the result you want to be accessible in your automation flow as `r_result` variable.
 For a super basic example, below steps in your TagUI automation flow will output 3.
+If the result is JSON data, the JSON object `r_json` will be created for easy access to JSON data elements.
+If not, `r_json` will be null.

 ```
 r a=1;b=2